verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ## Logging
 When a Coherence cluster is provisioned, Verrazzano configures it to send logs to OpenSearch.
-This is done by injecting Fluentd sidecar configuration into the Coherence resource.
+This is done by injecting a Fluentd sidecar configuration into the Coherence resource.
 The Coherence operator will create the pod with the Fluentd sidecar.
 This sidecar periodically copies the Coherence logs from `/logs` to stdout, enabling the Fluentd DaemonSet in the `verrazzano-system` namespace to send the logs to OpenSearch.
 Note that the Fluend sidecar running in the Coherence pod never communicates with OpenSearch or any other network endpoint.